joarfish/hardeen/README.md

 # 🎩 Hardeen

-Hardeen at its core is a library for procedurally generating and animating vector graphics.
-Currently there is a web-frontend that provides basic editing capabilities.
+Hardeen is a library intended to allow for node-based procedural modelling and animation of 2d vector graphics.
+It's written in 🦀 Rust.
+There is a web-frontend that provides basic editing capabilities.
+This is powered by a WebAssembly wrapper around the Hardeen Core library.

-## 🎯 Roadmap for a MVP
+## The Idea

-- Animation: Keyframing and Interpolation
+Procdural modelling techniques, non-destructive/node-based editing are getting more and more attention in recent years.
+This has been limited to 3d software packets.
+The idea behind Hardeen is to explore whether similar approaches can lead to interesting results for the creation and animation of 2d vector graphics.

-- Subgraph-Processors: Nesting of and looping over Subgraphs
+## Give it a try

-- Saving and loading
+You can use the web-frontend at https://jonasklein.dev/hardeen or build it yourself: Clone the whole repository and run `npm run dev` in the hardeen_webeditor folder to spin up a local server.

 ## Contributing